 During the building phase, Papaya Playa Project used just 7% of the original jungle, preserving over 93% of it.

-For reference, 5% is the average for the region while 30% preservation is the local environmental standard.
-Also, the watershed used in the resort is recycled and used to irrigate their plants and flora.
+For reference, preserving 5% of the jungle is the average for other hotels in the region, while 30% preservation is the local environmental standard.
+The resort’s water supply is also recycled and used to irrigate its plants and flora.

 As for the stay itself, it’s quite an experience.